 The Shared Beringian Heritage Program recognizes and celebrates the unique natural resources and rich cultural heritage shared by Russia and the United States across the landscapes and seascapes known as Beringia.
 The program resulted from a commitment by Presidents George H.W.
 Bush and Mikhail Gorbachev in 1991 to expand cooperation in the field of environmental protection and the study of global change.
 Projects, research, and staff of the program aim to improve local, national, and international understanding of these shared resources and values and to sustain the cultural vitality of Native peoples in the region.

-Do you have an idea for a project focused on natural resources, cultural heritage or cultural exchange in the Beringia region?
-The Shared Beringian Heritage Program (SBHP) call for proposals is anticipated to be announced in a 60 day opening during the winter or spring of 2021.
+The Shared Beringian Heritage Program (SBHP) is accepting proposals for FY2022.
 The overall purpose of the SBHP is to advance local, national, international understanding and preservation of the region’s resources and to sustain the cultural vitality of its indigenous people.
 The Shared Beringian Heritage Program’s goals are to:

 - Improve conservation, sustainability, and knowledge of the region’s natural and cultural resources;